 - Bruschetta makes the perfect starter for an Italian-style pasta dinner.
 Serve it on weeknights next to Mushroom and Garlic Butter Pasta, Creamy Italian Sausage Pasta, Buttery Lemon Spaghetti, or Cheesy Baked Mostaccioli.

-Can I Make Bruschetta in Advance?
+Can I Make This Bruschetta Recipe in Advance?

 You can prepare the tomato topping up to 24 hours before you plan on serving it, making bruschetta perfect for entertaining!
 Store the tomato mixture in an airtight container and keep it in the fridge until you’re ready to top your toasts.